jasonwoodland/iTerm2-borderless/README.md

 ### Build

-The build is in build/Default
+The build is in build/Deployment

 ```
-xcodebuild -parallelizeTargets -target iTerm2
+xcodebuild -parallelizeTargets -target iTerm2 -configuration Deployment
-open build/Default
+open build/Deployment
 ```

 Drag the app to /Applications.